Monitoring

 Indicators and scoring

 Each indicator has been scored.
 The points scored are either “base points” or “additional points”.
 The base points apply to practices that are central to the implementation of policies for all organisations.
 The additional points apply to practices that are still new, under development or create added value.
+The scoring principle is that you get the same score for the same type of questions.
+In addition, questions that require more work from the organisation give higher scores.

 The scores are used to determine the degree of openness in the organisation for each area.
 The degree of openness (1–5) in a given area is determined for each organisation based on the percentage given to them of the maximum number of the base points on one hand and of the maximum number of the total points on the other.
 The percentage-based model makes it possible to add new indicators to monitoring in the future and it can be scaled according to the development of open science and research.